-A number of events and observations indicate that the Vaqueros sandstone formation of the Ellwood field has repressurized.
-Pressure build-up in Well 421-2 is evidenced by a constant rise of fluid inside the well between 1987 and 2000.
-This occurrence has confirmed that fluid was entering the formation from an external source, causing the pressure in the formation and the fluid in the well to increase.
-The rise of fluid inside the well was continually recorded during this period, and these fluid levels have been mathematically converted into hydrostatic pressure, thereby providing the basis for an estimate of actual reservoir (formation) pressure.
+The rise of fluid inside Well 412-2 was continually recorded from 1987-2000, and these fluid levels have been mathematically2 converted into hydrostatic pressure, thereby providing the basis for an estimate of actual reservoir (formation) pressure.
 The pressure was calculated as 690 pounds per square inch (psi) in 1987, and steadily rose to approximately 1,350 psi in 2000 or almost double during that period of time.